espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-2/index.md

 The next step is to add the component [espressif/led_strip](https://components.espressif.com/components/espressif/led_strip/versions/2.5.3).
 This component will add all the necessary drivers for the addressable LED (board LED).

 2. **Add the component**

+Now we will add the component to the project.

+> **Note**: Before adding the component, it is mandatory to do a project full clean, otherwise the CMake will not re-run.

 ```bash
 idf.py add-dependency "espressif/led_strip^2.5.3"